zth/rescript-relay/reason-relay-documentation/docs/editor-support-and-development-environment.md

 sidebar_label: Editor Support & Development Environment
 ---

-This page details how to set up the best possible development environment for ReasonRelay.
+This page details how to set up the best possible development environment for RescriptRelay.

 ## Editor extensions